-STATUS INDICATION LEDS
+STATUS INDICATION LEDs

-When the "STAT" LED is lit, the applicable status indication LED(s) (pictured below) will light to reveal the condition(s) as described below.
+When the "STAT" LED is lit, the applicable red indication LED(s) will light to reveal the actuator condition(s).
 An alarm is also available at terminal E. When the condition is corrected, the status will automatically reset.
-Each status LED is described below.